 Furthermore, the first major exhibition of his work since his death , was recently organised by Museums Sheffield at the Weston Park Museum during the first half of 2022.

 Steel was a highly regarded printmaker in his early career.
 A full catalogue raisonne of all Kenneth Steel's published line engravings and drypoints features in the recently published book available from this website.
 Furthermore Steel became one of British Railways top poster designers between 1948 and 1964 and a catalogue raisonne of all his railway posters is also include in the book.

-Steel's dynamic Quad Royal poster of Durham opposite is currently an exhibit in the superb exhibition RAILWAY POSTERS FROM THE GOLDEN AGE OF TRAVEL at Ushaw College, Durham
+Steel's dynamic Quad Royal poster of Durham opposite was an exhibit in the superb exhibition RAILWAY POSTERS FROM THE GOLDEN AGE OF TRAVEL at Ushaw College, Durham during mid 2022

 This line engraving with drypoint of Durham is Steel's tour de force published in 1935.
 The first full catalogue raisonne of all his 43 published prints forms an important section of the book published in 2020 and is available on this website